a-b-street/abstreet/docs/design/code.md

 map_model.
 That doesn't work -- we can't even reason about what turns logically exist without operating on cleaned-up geometry.

+Control used to be separate from map_model for similar "purity" reasons. map_model was supposed to just be unbiased representation of the world, no semantics on top.
+Except bus stops and routes crept it, and map edits lived there.
+Separate control layer is just awkward.

 ## IDs

 Should LaneID have LaneType bundled in for convenience?
 CarID and VehicleType?